Shock of the Hour: Singles

 Two singles were released from the album: "Same Ol' Shit" and "Fuck What Ya Heard".
 "Same Ol' Shit was released as the first single on October 29, 1993, and was produced by Tootie.
-It peaked at number ninety on the Billboard Hot 100, number sixty-two on the Hot R&B/Hip-Hop Singles & Tracks and number eleven Hot Rap Singles.
-"Same Ol' Shit" became MC Ren's most successful single chart-wise by making it to #90 on the Billboard Hot 100, his only single to make it to that chart.
+It peaked at number 90 on the Billboard Hot 100, number 62 on the Hot R&B/Hip-Hop Singles & Tracks and number 11 on Hot Rap Singles.
+"Same Ol' Shit" became MC Ren's most successful single chart-wise, being his only single to appear on the Hot 100.

 "Fuck What Ya Heard" was released as the second single on April 26, 1994, and was produced by Dr. Jam.
-The single did not enter any chart, but a music video was shot for the single.
+It did not enter any chart, but a music video was shot for the single.

 Release and reception

 Critical reception

-Upon its release, Shock of the Hour was met with generally positive reviews from music critics.
+Shock of the Hour was met with generally positive reviews from music critics.
 Ron Wynn of AllMusic stated, "M.C.
 Ren's debut LP is uneven, but at least presents a lyrical vision when it's not spewing out familiar, tired, sexist cliches about women."
 Entertainment Weekly magazine's James Bernard asserts that "On Shock of the Hour, Ren’s raps still sound as commanding as they did on Niggaz4Life, and the musical production is a pretty decent rendition of Dr. Dre’s patented slow, ominous gangsta funk".
 Jonathan Gold of Los Angeles Times noted "Shock of the Hour is a small, ugly masterpiece of gangsta rap" and went on to say "Ren’s deep-voiced, brutal rhyming is as menacing, as portentous of violence, as anything a horror-film director ever set up".
 The Source magazine gave the album a 3.5/5 mic rating.
 It said aside from Ren's talented flow and menacingly distinctive voice, the album's greatest asset comes with the production.

 The album also received some negative criticism.
 Village Voice critic Robert Christgau gave the album a "Must to Avoid" rating, which signifies "On side one he [Ren] brutalizes black people, especially but by no means exclusively black women, Then to cover his tracks, he turns around and spouts the most ignorant, racist Afrocentric bullshit yet to hit the charts.